ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 #Evolution of Transport Protocols and Transport Protocol Behaviors

+**Note to Reviewers^^ - this section includes some material that may be tutorial for some readers.
+We can decide how to say that, if the tutorial material is worth keeping.
+Spencer thought it was worth including, because it provides a contrast to the material on QUIC, which is significantly less tutorial, unless you participated in the QUIC working group.

 Because networking resources are shared between users, a good place to start our discussion is how contention between users, and mechanisms to resolve that contention in ways that are "fair" between users, impact streaming media users.
-These topics are closely tied to the usage of transport protocols and transport protocol behaviors.
+These topics are closely tied to transport protocol behaviors.

+As noted in {{sec-abr}}, Adaptive Bitrate response strategies such as HLS {{RFC8216}} or DASH {{DASH}} are attempting to respond to changing path characteristics, and underlying transport protocols are also attempting to respond to changing path characteristics.

-For most of the history of the Internet, the dominant transport protocols in use have been UDP and TCP, and they have each had relatively consistent behaviors, although those behaviors have changed over time.
+For most of the history of the Internet, these transport protocols, described in {{udp-behavior}} and {{tcp-behavior}}, have had relatively consistent behaviors that have changed slowly, if at all, over time.
+Newly standardized transport protocols like QUIC {{I-D.ietf-quic-transport}} can behave differently from existing transport protocols, and these behaviors may evolve over time more rapidly than currently-used transport protocols.

+For this reason, we have included a description of how the path characteristics that streaming media providers may see are likely to evolve over time.

 ## UDP and Its Behavior {#udp-behavior}